Assistant Professor of Urban Studies and Planning

 Office: Urban Center 370T

 Professor Greg Schrock explores how economic opportunity is shaped in the labor market.
-His research investigates regional economic change and its influence on local labor market outcomes and social inequality.
+His research investigates regional economic change and its influence on local workforce outcomes and social inequality.
 He studies the effectiveness of programs and institutions for promoting inclusive and equitable economic development.

-He teaches courses in regional economic development, the economics of urban planning, and urban labor markets.
-In and out of the classroom, Dr. Schrock strives to help students gain the skills and connections necessary to succeed professionally.
-He enjoys teaching undergrads the relevance of planning, shaping MURP students into the next generation of planners, and helping doctoral students become social scientists.
-He was named the Toulan School’s recipient of the inaugural CUPA Teaching Awards for 2011-12.
+He teaches courses in urban economics, regional economic development, community economic and workforce development.
+In and out of the classroom, Professor Schrock strives to help students gain the skills and connections necessary to succeed academically and professionally.
+He was recognized as the Toulan School’s recipient of the CUPA Teaching Awards in 2012 and 2015.

 “Opportunity targeting” and workforce development: